Mohit-Shukla-EQ/website/product-documentation/roadmap.md

 # Direction
 Enable new people to easily and quickly intall and setup a static site.

-# installaiton steps
-On test and prod servers, instead of cloning users should download zip from repo.

 # Data (to be implemented)
 > ## Next User stories